 You may recognise Tristan Broughton as the same guy with a legit, thick Aussie accent who founded Ecom Ladder and is also the creator of the Product Winner Blueprint, a course which revolves around using Facebook advertising to actively test products until you find a winner, and scaling that winner to the moon.

-Some of the biggest setbacks to running Facebook ads, however, is that the typical prospect browsing on Facebook doesn’t use Facebook to do their online shopping, and thus attempting to attract immediate sales from cold Facebook traffic is anything but a walk in the park, especially if you don’t have a video ad which is enticing (and not intrusive) enough to compel the prospect to take action.
+Some of the biggest setbacks to running Facebook ads, however, is that the typical prospect browsing on Facebook doesn’t use it for shopping, and thus attempting to attract immediate sales from cold Facebook traffic is anything but a walk in the park.
 The increasing costs of Facebook advertising as time goes on aren’t helping matters either; the CPMs can become disproportionately high!

 Enter Google Ads Ecom Academy (first revealed and released early October 2018), Tristan Broughton’s latest formula and alternative for finding winning products using the Google Ads platform.